West Coast Railway (Victoria): Locomotives

-They also purchased a Western Australian Government Railways Commissioner's carriage WAL 951.

-A blue, white, yellow and grey livery was adopted.
+The locomotives owned by West Coast Railway were:

-The first locomotive to be fully overhauled by was S300 which begun trials on 23 January 1995, entering regular service two weeks later.

-The railway depot at Ballarat East was leased by the company as its heavy maintenance base, with transfer runs being made via the Geelong to Ballarat line.
+The first locomotive to be fully overhauled was S300, which began trials on 23 January 1995, entering regular service two weeks later.
+The railway workshop at Ballarat East was leased by the company as its heavy maintenance base, with transfer runs being made via the Geelong to Ballarat line.

-Specially modified R class steam locomotives were also used to operate a Saturday return service, becoming the fastest regular steam hauled passenger service in the world.
-R711 entered service on regular trains on 21 November 1998 and was fitted with multiple unit control equipment for diesel electric locomotives.
+Specially modified R class steam locomotives were used to operate a Saturday return service, becoming the fastest regular steam-hauled passenger service in the world.
+R711 entered service on regular trains on 21 November 1998 and was fitted with multiple unit control equipment so that it could be used in conjunction with diesel electric locomotives.
 It was followed by R766 in 2001.